 - The events occur independently.
 That is to say, the occurrence of one event does not affect the probability that a second event will occur.

-- The rate at which events occur is constant for all intervals in the sample.
+- The rate at which events occur is constant for all intervals in the sample size.

 - Two events cannot occur at exactly the same instant.

-R’s exp function generates values from the exponential distribution and return the results.
-The function takes two arguments:
+The Rexp in R function generates values from the exponential distribution and return the results, similar to the dexp exponential function.
+The exponential density function, the dexp exponential function, and the rexp cumulative distribution function take two arguments:

 - Number of observations you want to see